VIASURE Real Time PCR Detection Kits

 Description

-VIASURE Helicobacter pylori Real Time PCR Detection Kit is designed for specific identification of Helicobacter pylori in human stool samples from patients with signs and symptoms of Helicobacter pylori infection.
+VIASURE Helicobacter pylori Real Time PCR Detection Kit is designed for specific identification of Helicobacter pylori in gastric tissue biopsies from patients with signs and symptoms of Helicobacter pylori infection.

 This test is intended for use as an aid in the diagnosis of Helicobacter pylori infection in humans in combination with clinical and epidemiological risk factors.